grantzeng/leetcode/journal.md

 I'm stuck on 47 and 90.
 The issue is how to avoid duplicates when searching.

 We'll come back to 47 and 90.
 Look at the study problems and think about how you can draw the partial solution tree to avoid traversing duplicate sets.
 How do duplicates arise?

+### 2024-05-22 Wed
+We'll work on 47 and 90

+Seems like if you're having to deal with duplicates, sorting the input _seems_ like a good idea.